Physician Assistant Studies

 A service learning requirement provides our students with early exposure to underserved members of the Western New York Community, and the social and medical issues that affect patient care and health outcomes of patients from different socioeconomic, religious, and cultural backgrounds.
 Additionally, students will also have access to one of the largest online libraries for medical references available.
 This includes popular medical texts, journals, weekly case review, and more.

-Accreditation - Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
-In the event that ARC-PA withholds accreditation, the Canisius College PA Program will not admit students to begin in January 2021, and will continue development and pursuit of accreditation in the next available cycle.
+The ARC-PA has granted Accreditation-Provisional status to the Canisius College Physician Assistant Program sponsored by Canisius College.
+Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding Accreditation-Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
+Accreditation-Provisional does not ensure any subsequent accreditation status.
+It is limited to no more than five years from matriculation of the first class, scheduled to begin in January 2021.
+The program’s accreditation history can be viewed on the ARC-PA website at http://www.arc-pa.org/wp-content/uploads/2020/07/Accreditation-History-Canisius-College.pdf.

 Extended Learning Opportunities